We are happy to have hit our goal of raising $7,500.

 Jake’s love for helping children has always been a part of him.
 For Jake’s Bar Mitzvah project when he turned 13, he decided he wanted to collect new books for the Literally Healing Program at CHLA.
 He was able to collect over 200 books that provided enjoyment for the young patients calling CHLA their temporary home.
 Literally Healing is a dedicated therapeutic library with more than 1,000 specially selected books designed to help children build mastery, courage and hope during their stay at Children's Hospital Los Angeles.
 Another component of the program uses books as gifts for patients to provide them with a source of distraction during their recovery.

 Jake and Ben have been very involved with Westhills Baseball Champions, a baseball league for young people with special needs.
 Whether a child has Autism or Down Syndrome, regardless of severity, all are welcome.
 100 volunteers or “buddies” attend weekly practices with the players.
-Jake and Ben have been a part of Westhills Baseball Champions since it’s inception 6 years ago and have forged close bonds with many of the players.
+Jake and Ben have been a part of Westhills Baseball Champions since it’s inception 8 years ago and have forged close bonds with many of the players.
 It’s been a life-changing experience for the boys to share their love of baseball with the kids that normally don’t get a chance to play.
-The players learn so much from Jake and Ben but Jake and Ben learn so much from the players about compassion and inclusion.
-Ben completed his 10th season this past year working with his “buddy” James.
-It was great to see how much Ben, Jake, and the players have grown together over the years.
+The players learned so much from Jake and Ben but Jake and Ben learned so much from the players about compassion and inclusion.
+It was great to see how much the brothers and the players have grown together over the years.
 Their friendships are stronger than ever.
-Jake is completing his Junior year at the University of Maryland, College Park majoring in Communications and keeps pictures of his “ buddies” in his room.
-Ben is attending the Robert H. Smith School of Business at the University of Maryland, College Park majoring in International Business.
-The brothers remain committed to keeping in touch with the players as the next phase of their lives begin.
+Jake graduated in May 2021 from the University of Maryland, College Park with a BA in Communications.
+Ben is a Senior attending the Robert H. Smith School of Business at the University of Maryland, College Park majoring in Finance and Business Analytics.
+He will graduate in May 2023.
+Jake and Ben remain committed to keeping in touch with the players as the next phase of their lives has begun.
 Please visit our photo gallery to see the wonderful moments experienced through this very special organization.

 In January of 2014, Ben decided that he wanted to create “Bracelets for a Cause” for his Bar Mitzvah project.
 Jake and Ben thought it would be fun to make and sell Rainbow Loom rubber bracelets with their friends and community in order to raise much-needed funds.
 Bracelets cost $2 and 100% of the money raised went to this unit.
 With the help from friends and family, the brothers raised over $1,800.